Qredit/qslp/README.md

 cp qslp.ini.example qslp.ini
 ```

-Run the programs:
+Open port 5190 and run the programs:

 qslpApi.js - The API interface to the QSLP system
 qslpParser.js - The Qredit block parser

 ```
+ufw allow 5190
 pm2 start qslpApi.js
 pm2 start qslpParser.js
 ```

 The server runs on the port set in the ini file.
-If you want to run on a port < 1000, you'll need to run qslpApi.js with sudo
+If you want to run on a port < 1000, you'll need to run qslpApi.js with sudo or use Nginx proxy

 Currently the system supports the QSLP contract schema (v15).
 QSLP contract schema (v15) is currently in development.